Path Integral Approach to Input-Output Theory: Introduction

 Input-output theory allows for computing the light that leaves the cavity using quantum Langevin equations.
 While constituting a powerful formalism, these equations are difficult to work with for nonlinear systems, where approximation tools are needed.
 In contrast to the dynamics within the cavity, there is a lack of theoretical methods for computing the light that leaves a nonlinear cavity.
 This constitutes a severe limitation in exploring the rich response of nonlinear systems embedded in cavities.
-For a notable exception, see Refs.~\cite{PhysRevA.102.023717,PhysRevLett.123.123604}, where a master equation approach is developed to describe the light leaving a cavity that is driven by pulses.
+For a notable exception, see Refs.~\cite{PhysRevA.102.023717,PhysRevLett.123.123604}, where a master equation approach is developed to describe the light leaving a cavity that is driven by pulses and Ref.~\cite{PhysRevA.108.053703} for an approach to equal--time Green functions based on scattering theory.

 Here we fill this gap by combining input–output theory with the Schwinger-Keldysh path integral formalism.
 Using a dissipative action that only involves system degrees of freedom, and source fields for the output light, our formalism allows for calculating the statistical properties of the outgoing light, providing direct access to observables including the reflection, as well as the first and second order coherence functions.
 Through our approach, a rich toolbox of perturbative techniques becomes accessible, facilitating the treatment of nonlinear systems.
 In particular, we make use of diagrams that greatly simplify calculations and show promise for intuitive explanations of the interactions between the system and output modes.
 With our approach we capture a reduction in the reflection coefficient of a coherently driven Kerr cavity that is not due to photon loss and that cannot be captured by standard mean field theory.
 For the same system, we further demonstrate partial summation techniques that emerge from the diagrammatic treatment of the system.
 Our approach thereby offers a systematic method for determining the output field statistics of nonlinear quantum systems and establishes a connection between input-output theory, predominantly used in quantum optics and optomechanics, and the broader field of non--equilibrium field theory.